FTBTeam/docs/docs/mods/1.16/ftb-jar-mod/contents/jars.md

 | High | ![High](./images/jars/temperature-high.png "High") | ![High](./images/jars/tempered-glass-jar-high.png "High") |
 | Sub-Zero | ![Sub-Zero](./images/jars/temperature-subzero.png "Sub-Zero") | ![Sub-Zero](./images/jars/tempered-glass-jar-subzero.png "Sub-Zero") |

 FTB Jar Mod also adds temperature to some blocks by default.
-These can be disabled by removing the temperature recipes, for example, using [KubeJS](https://www.curseforge.com/minecraft/mc-mods/kubejs-forge) or [CraftTweaker](https://www.curseforge.com/minecraft/mc-mods/crafttweaker).
+These can be disabled by removing the temperature recipes, for example, using [KubeJS](https://www.curseforge.com/minecraft/mc-mods/kubejs-forge), [CraftTweaker](https://www.curseforge.com/minecraft/mc-mods/crafttweaker) or datapacks.

-This section will also be covered more in details in the [KubeJS integration](../for-kubejs.md#temperature-sources-recipes) and [datapack](../for-datapacks.md) documents.
+This section will also be covered more in details in the documents for KubeJS integration or datapack.

 | Block | Efficiency | <div style="width:15em">Visual Recipe</div> | Recipe ID |